Accelerated Bachelor's in English and Master's in Professional Writing

-The combined Bachelor’s-Master’s degree program in English and Professional Writing is designed to allow students to complete combined undergraduate and graduate degrees in five years, including 6 units taken during summer terms.
+The accelerated Bachelor’s-Master’s degree program in English and Professional Writing is designed to allow students to complete accelerated undergraduate and graduate degrees in five years, including 6 units taken during summer terms.
 This program is open only to undergraduates pursuing the Writing track in English.

 9 units taken at the 600 level after completion of the junior year will be double-counted toward fulfilling the 120 units required for the B.S. and the 36 units required for the M.S.: